Tuition is costly! I know it! I am a parent too! Therefore, it is so important to learn how to choose the right tutor or tuition programme.

-Let’s take an easy example of hiring a math tutor for a Primary 3 child.
+Let’s take an easy example of hiring a maths tutor for a Primary 3 child.

-Tutor Bianca has only A level Maths qualifications, and is among the top in cohort for PSLE, O and A Levels.
+- Tutor Bianca has only A-level Maths qualifications and is among the top in the cohort for PSLE, O and A Levels.

 All else equal, who do you think can better help the P3 child?

 It is quite well known that only a very small percentage of each cohort will graduate with a First Class Honours degree.
 Together with consistently superb grades throughout the different academic levels, you can be more assured that you are looking for someone who has a top quality to help your child!

 So, if one wonders how they can choose the right tutor for their children, they should really check for quality and not merely the level of academic attainment.

 Finally, the university is also very important.
 Obviously, there is a whole range of quality out there.
 Should you merely check based on Uni rankings?
 No!
 Uni rankings are a very crude overall measure.
 To be more accurate, you should check based on the Uni rankings for a particular subject.

 You can check out this site: https://www.topuniversities.com/subject-rankings/2022